 My generative music app Color Sounds has been completely rewritten with a lot of improvements and new features.

-See the Color Sounds website for more info, including a web demo (requires Flash).
+See the website for more info, including a web version (requires Flash).

 As before the Android app is available free from Google Play.